vinc/moros/doc/filesystem.md

 A directory entry represents a file or a directory contained inside a directory.
 Each entry use a variable number of bytes that must fit inside the data of one block.
-Those bytes represent the kind of entry (file or dir), the address of the first block, the filesize (max 4GB), the creation time in seconds since Unix Epoch, the length of the filename, and the filename (max 255 chars) of the entry.
+Those bytes represent the kind of entry (file or dir), the address of the first block, the filesize (max 4GB), the last modified time in seconds since Unix Epoch, the length of the filename, and the filename (max 255 chars) of the entry.